FWeinb/fweinb.github.com/_posts/2013-06-04-about-prose-io.md

 ## What is the problem with that?

 You must have access to your computer and have everything setup to commit to your GitHub account.
-You could argue that this is fine in 99% percent of the cases, but in those where you don't you can't fix that annoying typo someone pointed out to you and you are so deeply ashamed of.
+You could argue that this is fine in 99% of the cases, but in those where you don't you can't fix that annoying typo someone pointed out to you and you are so deeply ashamed of.

 ## How to fix it?